 Use of Proceeds.....

 The proceeds to the Trust from the offering of the Capital Securities will be \$125 million.
 All of the proceeds from the sale of the Capital Securities and the Common Securities will be invested by the Trust in the Junior Subordinated Debentures.
-The estimated net proceeds received by the Company from the Capital Securities Offering of approximately \$ , as well as the estimated \$ of net proceeds from the Common Stock Offerif the Common Stock Underwriters' over-allotment ina (\$ primarily to fund discounted loan acquisition and other lending and investment activities which are currently conducted by the Company through non-banking subsidiaries of the Company and the Bank and to develop related businesses.
-In addition, a portion of the net proceeds from the Offerings also could be used to acquire other businesses, including other financial institutions, in sub-prime single-family residential lending activities, and companies which have software or other technology which would enhance the Company's ability to conduct loan servicing and other activities.
-Although the Company evaluates potential acquisition opportunities from time to time, currently there are no agreements, arrangements or understandings with regard to any such transaction.
+The estimated net proceeds received by the Company from the Capital Securities Offering of approximately \$120.7 million, as well as the estimated \$123.4 million of net proceeds from the Common Stock Offering (\$142.0 million if the Common Stock Underwriters' over-allotment options are exercised in full), will be used by the Company primarily to fund discounted loan acquisition and other lending and investment activities which are currently conducted by the Company through non-banking subsidiaries of the Company and the Bank and to develop related businesses.
+In addition, a portion of the net proceeds from the Offerings also could be used to acquire other businesses, including other financial institutions, mortgage banking companies, particularly those which are engaged in sub-prime single-family residential lending activities, and companies which have software or other technology which would enhance the Company's ability to conduct loan servicing and other activities.
+Although the Company evaluates potential acquisition opportunities from time to time, currently there are no agreements, arrangements or understandings with regard to any such transaction, except as described under "Summary of Recent Developments--Other Developments."
 See "Use of Proceeds."